Quercetin has powerful antioxidant properties and may help protect against certain health conditions, including heart disease.

 5. Relieving allergy symptoms

-Quercetin, along with other flavonoids, might help fight off viruses, such as:
+Quercetin, along with other flavonoids, may

 7. Reducing the risk of heart disease